PantelisAndrianakis/Breezy/documentation/io/native-io.md

 - **`Network.readUrl` is one-call HTTP/HTTPS GET**, returns the body, and throws `IOException` on failure.
 - **For more than a GET body**, use a raw `Socket`.
 - **`Network.rawSocket(protocol)` is privilege-gated** - needs `CAP_NET_RAW`/root or Administrator, throws `IOException` when denied, and on Windows cannot send TCP/UDP.
+- **`Network.tlsConnect` / `tlsListen` need OpenSSL at runtime** (loaded dynamically) and throw `IOException` when it is absent or when verification fails; on Windows, pass a CA-bundle path since OpenSSL does not read the Windows certificate store.

 ---